As we age, the natural process of greying hair also takes place.

 The third mistake was huge.
 It was the high temperature of the flat iron that was too high for my fragile grey hair and caused severe damage to my hair.

-All those mistakes went so harsh and damaging to my grey hair that I got it cut again to a pixie for new hair growth.
+All those mistakes were so harsh and damaging to my grey hair that I got it cut again to a pixie for new hair growth.

 Life lesson learned!!

-Since then I use hot tools with caution and only when the occasion demands it else no heat styling.
-If you wish to have a complete guide on how to heat style natural grey hair this post is for you.
+Since then, I have used hot tools with caution and only when the occasion demands it else, no heat styling.
+If you wish to have a complete guide on how to heat style natural grey hair, this post is for you.

 I rather prefer to use foam curlers to get curls on my grey hair.